tomyanzhiyuan/tomyanzhiyuan/README.md

 - 👋 Hi, I’m @tomyanzhiyuan
 - 👀 I’m interested in skiing, running and hitting the gym
-- 🌱 I’m currently learning C and SwiftUI
+- 🌱 I’m currently learning C, Swift and Python
 - 💞️ I’m looking to collaborate on anything! feel free to reach out to me
 - 📫 Reach out to me @zhiyuanyan@rochester.edu